 105. Painting.
 (Fa, Sp) [3] F An introduction to the illusionistic and physical properties of painting.
 107. Sculpture.
 (Fa, Sp) [3] F An introduction to the making of sculpture.
 Emphasis will be on carving, constructing, and casting.
 108. Three-Dimensional Design.
 (Sp) [3] F Studio problems exploring the relationship between solid and void, materials, and the organization of space with particular emphasis on architectural space.
-(Course offered in alternate years, scheduled for 2002-2003.)
+(Course offered in alternate years, scheduled for 2004-2005.)
 111. Photography.
 (Fa) [3] F An introduction to basic camera and darkroom techniques.
 (The student will provide camera, film, and supplies.)
+113. Digital Art: Still Images.
+(Fa) [3] F An introduction to digital arts, focused on the exploration and production of still images through electronic media.
 122. Making Places: An Introduction to Architectural Design.
 (Fa) [3] F Studio investigations into the nature of architectural space and form, supplemented by illustrated discussions, readings, and field observations.
 (Course offered in alternate years; scheduled for 2003-2004.)
 166. Topics in Studio Art.
 (Fa or Sp) [1-3] F Topics will vary from year to year with the instructor.
 Course may be repeated as long as topics are different.
 Intermediate Studio Art Students taking intermediate studio courses will explore issues concerning media and methods relevant to individually designated concepts and investigations.
 Students are required to propose a fifteen-week program of research, develop a relevant body of work, meet weekly for critiques with the instructor, and maintain a daily sketchbook or journal.
 In addition each student will participate in one formal critique with art faculty and a peer group at the end of the semester.
 Students are expected to spend twelve hours per week on research and production.
 Students must have permission from the instructor before registration.
 Studio courses require 138 hours of work per term for three hours of credit.
 A studio fee is required for every studio course to cover the expense of materials and equipment.
 300. Life Study.
 (Fa, Sp) [1, 3] F Figure drawing from life.
 Prerequisite: Art 101 or 105.

-301. Drawing (Fa, Sp) [3] F Prerequisite: Art 101 or 105.
+301. Drawing (Fa, Sp) [3] F

-305. Painting (Fa, Sp) [3] F Prerequisite: Art 101 or 105.
+Prerequisite: Art 101 or 105.
+305. Painting (Fa, Sp) [3] F

+Prerequisite: Art 101 or 105.